timrichardson/zoho_crm_package/README.rst

 Testing
 =======

-Warning: testing writes an access token to a temporary directory provided by pytest, on linux this is in /tmp
+Warning: testing writes an access token to a temporary directory provided by pytest, on linux this is a subdirectory of /tmp